groupdocs-conversion/GroupDocs.Conversion-Products/content/conversion/net/_index.en.md

 features:
   enable: true
   title: "GroupDocs.Conversion features"
   description: "Seamlessly convert PDF and office documents to HTML, JPG, PNG, BMP, TIFF, SVG, and many other formats.
-GroupDocs.Conversion for .NET API is designed to be easy to use and integrate into your project.
+GroupDocs.Conversion for C# API is designed to be easy to use and integrate into your project.
 It supports all popular document formats with the ability to customize the conversion process."

   items:
     # feature loop